dhruvmullick/python-backup-utility/README.md

 1. Keep exceptions for backing up
 2. Backup only the modified files
-3. Create an ISO image after the backup is completed
+3. Differential Backup.
-4. Support extracting of backup files from ISO image (TO DO)
+4. Create an ISO image after the backup is completed
-5. Differential Backup.
-(TO DO)
+5. Support extracting of backup files from ISO image (TO DO)

 —————————————————————————————————————————————————————